uni-konstanz/pur.team/README.md

 the University of Konstanz, FH Vorarlberg, Alterszentrum Emmersberg and Caritas Altenhilfe Konstanz.

 If you have any technical questions, please contact [Klaus Herberth, University of Konstanz](mailto:klaus.herberth@uni-konstanz.de).

 ## Usage
 ### Requirements
-Make sure you have [yarn] and [jekyll] installed on your system, before you install all dependencies with `yarn install`.
+Make sure you have [yarn] and [jekyll] installed on your system, before you install all dependencies with `yarn install` and `gem install octopress-autoprefixer`.

 ### Basic usage
 To build the site, execute `jekyll build` or, if you like to use the build-in